aidenwallis/irc-message/README.md

 * `prefix` - message prefix/source
 * `command` - message command/verb
 * `params` - an array of middle and trailing parameters
+* `param` - the first param in the params array, or an empty string
+* `trailing` - the last param in the params array, or an empty string

 We don't support options like the [irc-message](https://github.com/sigkell/irc-message) library does right now.
 I felt like these added un-needed bulk and didn't think it was worth adding two extra packages, as it's pretty easy to abstract this on your own.
 It would also probably involve overloads on the types which I didn't want to add, the goal is to keep the types extremely simple.